sma1laga/SPT-Flask/README.md

 - Training modules for convolution, Fourier transforms and processing chains
 - Small exam modules for practice sessions

-All pages include downloadable plots/data, and the interface offers an optional dark mode.
+All pages include downloadable plots/data, and the interface offers optional dark and colorblind modes.

 ## 🔄 Installation